 |Alaska Anchorage, which originally joined the WCHA in 1993, boasts Curtis Glencross, Mike Peluso and Jay Beagle – the only player ever to win the Kelly Cup, Calder Cup and Stanley Cup – as alumni who made it to the NHL.|

-|Alaska traces its varsity hockey program to 1925 and counts more than 100 alumni that have played professional hockey, including 2015-16 NHL All-Rookie Team sensation Colton Parayko of the St. Louis Blues.|
+|Alaska traces its varsity hockey program to 1925 and counts more than 100 alumni that have played professional hockey, including 2019 Stanley Cup champion Colton Parayko of the St. Louis Blues.|

-|Bemidji State, which advanced to the 2009 NCAA Frozen Four and counts current Minnesota Wild winger Matt Read among its NHL successes, captured its first MacNaughton Cup as WCHA regular season champion in 2016-17.|
+|Bemidji State, which advanced to the 2009 Division I Frozen Four, captured its first MacNaughton Cup as WCHA regular season champion in 2016-17.|

-|Michigan Tech, a charter member of the WCHA and a three-time national champion, ranks fifth nationally with 97 victories during a run of four-straight 20-win seasons from 2014-15 to 2017-18 – a stretch that includes back-to-back WCHA playoff championships and three NCAA tournament trips.|
+|Michigan Tech, a charter member of the WCHA and a three-time national champion, ranked fifth nationally with 97 victories during a run of four-straight 20-win seasons from 2014-15 to 2017-18 – a stretch that included back-to-back WCHA playoff championships and three NCAA tournament trips.|

 |Northern Michigan, which was a member of the WCHA when it won the NCAA championship in 1991, returned to prominence in 2017-18 with its first 25-win season since 2001-02 and reached the semifinals of the WCHA Playoffs in 2018-19 after a second-place finish in the regular season.|